karma4u101/FoBo/README.md

     Here v3.2.1 is the last version compatible with the Bootstrap v2.x series and v4.0.1 is the first with Bootstrap v3.x support

 -   [FoBo-JQuery](https://github.com/karma4u101/FoBo/tree/master/JQuery) adding v1.10.2 - [JQuery](http://jquery.com/)

+A live demo showing some of FoBo's sub module features, including API documentation, can seen at the [FoBo demo](http://www.media4u101.se/fobo-lift-template-demo/)

 Toolkit:s and available versions